wp-plugins/clean-login/readme.txt

 = 1.0.1 =
 *   Demo site URL updated and also the content
 *   Screenshots updated
+*   Documentation deleted from index.html and also updated here.

 = 1.0.1 =
 *   Banner created